Xon77/Live4Life/README.md

 2. **Put [sc3-plugins](https://supercollider.github.io/sc3-plugins#insrallation) in your SuperCollider Extensions folder** (go to the menu `File -> Open user support directory`.
 Create a folder named `Extensions`, if it is not already there, and put your plugins folder into it).

+3. **To get this folder of this project and begin the setup of the tool for the following steps, download [the latest release](https://github.com/Xon77/Live4Life/releases).**

-3. **Install [the Quarks](https://github.com/supercollider-quarks/quarks#installing) mentioned below** and recompile:
+4. **Install [the Quarks](https://github.com/supercollider-quarks/quarks#installing) mentioned below** and recompile:

-(You can either  download all the quarks and put them in `user support directory` or [install git](http://git-scm.com/), which seems not to work well on Windows according to this [post on SuperCollider forum](https://scsynth.org/t/quarks-gui-empty-on-windows/4170).
+	A. Normal slow install: You can either  download all the quarks and put them in `user support directory` or [install git](http://git-scm.com/), which seems not to work well on Windows according to this [post on SuperCollider forum](https://scsynth.org/t/quarks-gui-empty-on-windows/4170).
 Please check the procedure on the [SuperCollider Quarks webpage](https://github.com/supercollider-quarks/quarks#installing).
-Then, go to the menu `Language -> Quarks`, click on the button `Check for updates` and select all the quarks below by clicking on the box with the cross.)
+Then, go to the menu `Language -> Quarks`, click on the button `Check for updates` and select all the quarks below by clicking on the box with the cross.

+	B. Quick raw install:

 - [adclib](https://github.com/supercollider-quarks/adclib) (for adcVerb),
 - [atk-sc3](https://github.com/ambisonictoolkit/atk-sc3) (for ambisonic spatialisation: currently only FOA is used, HOA-ATK will be updated in the future. **Install also [ATK dependencies](https://github.com/ambisonictoolkit/atk-sc3/blob/master/README.md#kernels-matrices--soundfiles), i.e. Kernels and Matrices.** This Quark will also install automatically other Quarks, like e.g. [wslib](https://github.com/supercollider-quarks/wslib) for GUI, [Mathlib](https://github.com/supercollider-quarks/MathLib) or [XML](https://github.com/supercollider-quarks/XML).),